JohannesGro/PyPerf/README.rst

 Support
 =======
-If you have an issue with PyPerf feel free to let us know in the `issue tracker`_ or contact me at `fabian.hafer@contact-software.com <mailto:fabian.hafer@contact-software.com>`_
+If you have an issue with PyPerf feel free to let us know in the `issue tracker`_

 Contributing